-The set of abbreviations also contains the "&" and "⁊" breviographs, either of them being resolved by means of the "et" expansion.
+The set of abbreviations also contains the "&" und "⁊" breviographs, either of them being resolved by means of the "et" expansion.

 IMPORTANT When tokens abbreviated through non-standard characters (see also

-resolved, the respective non-standard character only is stated within the non-expanded element (
+Non-Standard Characters)are resolved, the respective non-standard character only is stated within the non expanded element (

 ... <choice> <abbr>at<g ref="#chare8bf">q</g></abbr> <expan resp="#AW" cert="high">atque</expan> </choice> ...